GlasgowCSI/BeepTrace_release/README.md

-# BeepTrace_release
-A placehoder for BeepTrace App release repo
 # BeepTrace_release![](https://img.shields.io/badge/license-MIT-blue)
 ## Background
 In order to solve the problem of privacy leakage in the contact tracing of traditional infectious diseases, such as the recent COVID-19 epidemic, we are developing a blockchain-enabled Privacy-preserving contact tracing smartphone application, named BeepTrace.